SCALGO Live Documentation

 A comparison of elevation models derived from Laserdata NH (top) and Laserdata Skog (bottom).

-The impervious surfaces map in SCALGO Live is produced by SCALGO based on machine learning techniques at a resolution of 25 cm.
-It is available as a standalone layer in the Imperviousness category in the library.
+The land cover map in SCALGO Live is produced by SCALGO based on machine learning techniques at a resolution of 25 cm.
+We refer to the land cover section for more details.

 Soil type (Jordarter)